Available 24/7

 new york gun crime offenses and penalties

-Gun-related crimes in New York carry some of the most stringent laws and severe penalties in the United States.
+Gun-related crimes in New York carry some of the strictest laws and severe penalties in the United States.
 New York gun crime offenses and penalties are designed to deter illegal possession, use, and trafficking of firearms while aiming to promote public safety.
+Offenses in the state include criminal possession of a weapon and illegal firearm sales.

 Unlawful Possession of a Firearm

-Unlawful possession of a firearm is one of the most common gun-related offenses in New York.
+Unlawful possession of a firearm, PEN 265.01-B, is one of the most common gun-related offenses in New York.
 State law mandates that individuals must have a valid permit to carry, own, or possess certain firearms, including handguns.
 Anyone found in possession of a gun without a proper permit can face criminal charges.
+Failing to register a firearm is a Class E felony.

 In New York City, firearm laws are particularly strict, and possessing a loaded handgun without a permit is a felony offense.
 Violations can lead to serious consequences, including fines and imprisonment.